 At St Theresa’s there are lots of people to help you with your learning and wellbeing.

 - The first is your teacher.
 They will plan the lessons, mark your work, set you green pen questions, set and mark home work, make resources and generally make sure you enjoy your time at school.
 If you have any problems you can always talk to your teacher.

 - The next person is the teaching assistant.
 They will assist your learning by making sure you have understood, work with you when you need extra support or to have harder work.
 They will be out in the playground and in the medical room in case you need help or someone to talk to.

-- Mrs Pears and Mrs O’Melia are always available for help or discussions.
-They make sure that the school and the teachers have the resources they need to make sure St Theresa’s is a fantastic learning environment.
+- Mrs O’Melia is always available for help or discussions.
+She ensures that the school and the teachers have the resources they need to make sure St Theresa’s is a fantastic learning environment.

-- The SENCo: Mrs Holland is always available for a chat, for extra help or for someone to listen to you.
+- The SENCo: Mrs Arrowsmith is always available for a chat, for extra help or for someone to listen to you.